No-code development platform

-A no-code development platform (NCDP) supports creating software via a graphical user interface (GUI) and configuration instead of programming coding.
+A no-code development platform (NCDP) supports creating software via a graphical user interface (GUI) and configuration instead of programming.

 As with a low-code development platform, it is meant to expedite application development, but completely eliminates writing code.
 This is usually accomplished by offering prebuilt templates.
 In the 2010s, both of these types of platforms increased in popularity as companies dealt with a limited supply of competent software developers.

 No-code development is closely related to visual programming.

 Use

 No-code tools are often designed with line of business users in mind as opposed to traditional IT.
 These platforms allow users to build tools and applications with little to no programming expertise.